NgiapPuoyKoh/ai-chat-annotator/TESTING.md

 Future Enhancement:
 Fine-tune the refresh timing duration and improve the custom function

-## Moderators can only handle response to pending chat that is listed last
+## Moderators can only handle a response to pending chat that is listed last

-Issue: When there more than one pending conversation in the chat list moderators can respond to the last pending chat listed.
+Issue: When there is more than one pending conversation in the chat list moderators can only respond to the last pending chat listed.
+If a moderator responds to chats listed other than the last one it will throw a 404 error.

 This is related to the improper implementation of private sessions which is an advanced topic to be addressed in future releases